awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Key identifiers \(KeyId\)<a name="key-id"></a>

-Key identifiers act as names for your KMS keys\.
+Key identifiers act like names for your KMS keys\.
 They help you to recognize your KMS keys in the console\.
 You use them to indicate which KMS keys you want to use in AWS KMS API operations, key policies, IAM policies, and grants\.
+The key identifier values are completely unrelated to the key material associated with the KMS key\.

 AWS KMS defines several key identifiers\.
 When you create a KMS key, AWS KMS generates a key ARN and key ID, which are properties of the KMS key\.
 When you create an [alias](kms-alias.md), AWS KMS generates an alias ARN based on the alias name that you define\.
 You can view the key and alias identifiers in the AWS Management Console and in the AWS KMS API\.